April 12 1861 Friday

 Fort Sumter Operations

 USA.
-At the outbreak of war the US Navy was in a demoralised state and its few were ships scattered at stations around the globe.
-Only 42 of its 90 ships were reported as ready for active service and only 12 immediately ready for action.
-Of its 1,457 officers, 137 defected to the South.
+At the outbreak of war, the US Navy was in a demoralised state and its few were ships scattered at stations around the globe.
+Only 42 of its 90 ships were reported as ready for active service and only 12 were immediately ready for action.
+Of the US Navy’s 1,457 officers, 137 defected to the South.
 By the end of the war, Secretary of the Navy Gideon Welles and Assistant Secretary Gustavus Vasa Fox had increased the number of warships from 23 to 641, including river-based and ocean-going ironclad warships of revolutionary designs.

 Florida.
-Following secret orders, Fort Pickens was reinforced by soldiers under Captain Israel Vogdes and US Marines under Lieutenant John C Cash landed from the USS Sabine (Captain H A Adams), USS Brooklyn (Captain W S Walker), USS St Louis (Commander Charles S Poor) and USS Wyandotte (Lt J R Madison Mullany).
+Following secret orders, Fort Pickens was reinforced by soldiers under Captain Israel Vogdes and US Marines under Lieutenant John C Cash.
+The reinforcements were brought ashore from the USS Sabine (Captain H A Adams), USS Brooklyn (Captain W S Walker), USS St Louis (Commander Charles S Poor), and USS Wyandotte (Lt J R Madison Mullany).
 Their arrival assured the retention of the fort in Union control.

 USA: The African Squadron of the US Navy was suspended for the duration of hostilities.